 Q. Can I copy hymns from Presbyterian hymnals (either Glory to God: The Presbyterian Hymnal or The Presbyterian Hymnal: Hymns, Psalms, and Spiritual Songs )?

 Presbyterian Publishing Corporation secured permission from the various rights holders to publish copyrighted hymns in its hymnals.
 By law, this permission does not extend to purchasers of the hymnals.
 If you want to copy hymns or songs from these hymnals (or any other publications), it is your responsibility to secure permission from the copyright holder.
 Services such as OneLicense.net, Christian Copyright Licensing, Inc. (CCLI.org), and LicenSing.org provide blanket licenses that cover many, but not all, of the copyrighted materials in Presbyterian hymnals.

 Q. Where can I find salary guidelines and information?

 Due to recent rulings by the Federal Trade Commission, professional organizations like PAM are no longer allowed to publish salary guidelines.
 We encourage congregations and church musicians to engage in open dialogue about compensation, and come to terms that are agreeable to both parties.
-Our resource publication Guidelines for the Employment of Church Musicians in Presbyterian Churches offers helpful guidance about employment practices and considerations.

 Q. As an employee of a Presbyterian Church, am I eligible for medical insurance?